 Buy a local SIM card on arrival since you can do it inside the airport while waiting for the luggage.

 - Health care

 Insect repellent highly recommended.
-Despite we didn’t try not bottled water, so we advise you to do the same.
+Despite I didn’t try not bottled water, so I advise you to do the same.

 No special care needed in terms of clothing/habits, except for temples.

 As in the majority of the sacred places around the world, you are invited to cover your shoulders and legs.
 Be ready anytime, as you can find no planned places and take a look

 If you love bird watching, visit a Protected Park and have your binoculars ready!